spotys/hproof-take-home/README.md

 > ./bootstrap-azure.sh
 ```

-## Setting up the environment in Azure and Google clouds
+## [Stage 2] Setting up the environment in Azure and Google clouds

 The take-home assignment requires a bunch of resources that can either be spun up manually or by a terraform code.
 There is a terrafrorm target under `terraform/targets/setup-environment` with the `terraform/vars/setup-environment.hproof-take-home.tfvars` tfvars file.
+The following resources are provisioned:

+Azure

+- resource group
+- KeyVault
+- Service Principal with some role assignments

+Google

+- Project
+- Services enabled (apikeys.googleapis.com, static-maps-backend.googleapis.com)
+- Service Account (with some IAM bindings and an SA key)

 This step is intended to be run from a local environment.
 To setup all necessary Azure and Google resources run the following commands in your git root: